Swif242/ReadMe-Generator/README.md

 ## Description

-When the application is run, the user will be asked a series of questions about the users project.
+When the CLI application is run using node.js, the user will be asked a series of questions about the users project.
 Then the answers will be used to automatically generate a readme file.

 ## Table of Contents